McCartney presents eco-manifesto at Paris Fashion Week show

 VALLI’S SPRING

-Spring is a season that comes naturally to a designer such as flower-loving Giambattista Valli.
+Spring is a season that comes naturally to a designer like flower-loving Giambattista Valli.

-Checks, ribbons and embroideries teemed on the mainly-bright designs — ones that held on closely to the Italian designer’s trademark floral motifs inside the historic Museum of Decorative Arts.
+Checks, ribbons and embroideries teemed on the mainly-bright designs — ones that clung closely to the Italian designer’s trademark floral motifs inside the historic Museum of Decorative Arts.

 This season, Valli also explored flowers in a figurative way.